-Key’s Direct Care Position and the 18-Month Time Limited Position
+Key’s Direct Care Position

-Key is a unique organization in that staff in direct care positions are limited to a maximum 18-month period of employment.* Direct care staff often come to Key as entry-level professionals in the process of learning and developing human service skills.
+Direct care staff often come to Key as entry-level professionals in the process of learning and developing human service skills.
 Key views its role as assisting direct care staff in their own development by providing solid, hands-on experience with an intensive training and professional development supervision program. *Many assistant program supervisors, program supervisors, clinicians, directors, etc. have begun as direct care or other positions and been promoted.

-The philosophy behind Key’s 18-month time-limited position is based on the pursuit of growth and development.
 Direct care workers may come to Key with an undergraduate degree in a human service-related field, but are often unsure where they want to focus their careers.
 Key provides entry-level, direct care workers the opportunity to build skills in many different areas of human services.

 Whether in a residential program as a Residential Caseworker or Overnight Shiftworker or working in a non-residential program, Key’s direct care workers are exposed to a variety of helping professionals who work within the field of human services.
 For example, through Key’s legal advocacy work, direct care workers are exposed to and learn the juvenile justice and social welfare systems.
 They are exposed to social workers, probation officers, police officers, attorneys and judges.
 When advocating for a youth’s educational needs, direct care workers learn how education plays a role in human services.
 This provides them exposure to teachers, special education instructors, assistant principals, school psychologists, school adjustment counselors, and guidance counselors.
 Many youth and families are involved in some type of individual and/or family therapy.
 Direct care workers have working relationships with therapists, counselors, clinicians, psychologists, and psychiatrists.
 Learning the roles of these support professionals helps direct care workers plan their own professional career path.